Rural Medical Service Award

-The service can be cumulative or consecutive and GPs who are currently practising or have been working for 35 or more years in rural NSW (RA2-5) are eligible.
+The service can be cumulative or consecutive and GPs who are currently practising or have been working for 35 or more years in rural NSW (MMM2-7) are eligible.

-In 2019, this prestigious group of doctors will be celebrated by their families and colleagues at a special dinner during our annual Rural GPs Conference on Saturday 30 November.
+This prestigious group of doctors will be celebrated by their families and colleagues at a special dinner during our Rural GPs Conference on Saturday 30 November 2019.

 2018 recipients of the Rural Medical Service Award